The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Tobago

-Tobago’s appeal lies in the beautiful scenery and the availability of outdoor activities/David Swanson
+Tobago’s appeal lies in the beautiful scenery and the availability of outdoor activities./David Swanson

 Why Tobago?
 Another two-island nation, Trinidad and Tobago has a split personality.
 Plumped with oil revenue, Trinidad has never pursued tourism, allowing culture and Carnival to come to the fore.
-By contrast, Tobago is the slumbery sibling — the place where Trinis go to unwind.
+By contrast, Tobago is the sleepier sibling — the place where Trinis go to unwind.
 Although the ecological assets are notable (and include the oldest forest reserve in the Western Hemisphere), Tobago is far less cosmopolitan, yet abundant in bucolic escape, and has escaped the gaze of most North American visitors.
 This is the place where life in the unexceptional port town of Scarborough is languid, but the vacation pace is even slower.
 Tobago’s beaches are charmers — tucked into indolent little coves with brightly painted pirogues posing innocently for added color.
 Watersports are plentiful, and include diving among magnificent soaring manta rays, or snorkeling at the clandestine Pirate Bay.

 Don’t Miss: Tobago reintroduced cocoa in recent years, and now produces award-winning chocolate at the Tobago Cocoa Estate.
 Tour the facility and follow the delicious plant from rainforest crop to packaged treat.